advance100/doc_webpack/hot-module-replacement.md

 server.on("request", requestHandler);
 server.listen(8080);

-// check if HCR is enabled
+// check if HMR is enabled
 if(module.hot) {
   // accept update of dependency module.hot.accept("./handler.js", function() {